ExpediaGroup/graphql-kotlin/executions/graphql-kotlin-automatic-persisted-queries/README.md

 The `APQ` implementation of `graphql-kotlin` relies on the [graphql-java PreparsedDocumentProvider](https://github.com/graphql-java/graphql-java/blob/master/src/main/java/graphql/execution/preparsed/PreparsedDocumentProvider.java) which is an interface that allows clients to cache GraphQL Documents (AST) that were parsed and validated.

-The `ApolloPersistedQuerySupportAsync` class implements `PreparsedDocumentProvider` and contains all the logic required to fulfil the APQ spec.
+The `AutomaticPersistedQueryProvider` class implements `PreparsedDocumentProvider` and contains all the logic required to fulfil the APQ spec.

 ## Install it